-There are specific features which are desired in any incentive compensation management solution to mitigate compliance risks in addition to controlling budget by accurate calculations and avoiding overpayments.
+There are specific features which are desired in any incentive compensation management solution to mitigate compliance risks in addition to controlling the budget by accurate calculations and avoiding overpayments.

-- Automated and Streamlined calculation engine with integrated quality framework which allows monthly processing with minimal manual intervention (and hence no room for human errors)
+- Automated and Streamlined calculation engine with an integrated quality framework which allows monthly processing with minimal manual intervention (and hence no room for human errors)

-- Integrated field reporting to provide reps with clear and transparent progress tracking mechanism, including compliance tracking reports to assist in openness
+- Integrated field reporting to provide reps with a clear and transparent progress tracking mechanism, including compliance tracking reports to assist in openness

 - Ability to monitor dispatched jobs along with access to historic job logs